Chompworks/OctoInky/README.md

 # OctoInky
-Octoprint plugin for the InkyPHAT from Pimoroni
+Octoprint plugin for the InkyPHAT from Pimoroni: https://shop.pimoroni.com/products/inky-phat?variant=12549254217811